Dedakup/focusflow/docs/codebase/focusflow/frontend/features/tasks/components/tasks.md

+# Tasks

-Pop over that cointains list of tasks.
+Pop over that contains list of tasks.
 Parses list from server and maps them